splunk/observability-workshop/docs/smartagent/multipass.md

 ## 3. Launch Multipass instance

-In this section you will build and launch the Multipass instance which will run the Kubernetes (K3s) environment that you will use in multiple labs.
+In this section you will build and launch the Multipass instance which will run the Kubernetes (K3s) environment that you will use in the workshop.

 === "Shell Command"